Giorgio Frinolli

 Giorgio "Tito" Frinolii (born 12 July 1970) is a former Italian hurdler.
 He is the son of the 1966 European champion, Roberto Frinolli, and the coach of the Italian sprinter Jessica Paoletta.

 Biography

-He won one medals, at senior level, at the International athletics competitions.
-He competed for an Italy in the 400 metres hurdles at the 2000 Summer Olympics.
-He has 22 caps in national team from 1993 to 2001.
+He won one medal, at senior level, at the International athletics competitions.
+He competed for Italy in the 400 metres hurdles at the 2000 Summer Olympics.
+He has 22 caps in the national team from 1993 to 2001.